 TO SEE EARTHQUAKE NEWS, CLICK HERE

-Much has been written about the Newdigate swarm in recent weeks and months, but we feel that whilst it cannot be proven that there is defined causal link between the earthquakes and oil exploration activities, this link cannot be disproven either.
+Much has been written about the Newdigate swarm… Whilst it cannot be proven that there is a defined causal link between the earthquakes and oil exploration activities, this link cannot be disproven either.
 And the fact that there was no observed seismic activity before drilling for hydrocarbons began at Horse Hill is, in itself, probably the strongest indicator that there is indeed a causal link.
 This blog sets out the evidence.
 We invite you to come to your own conclusions.

 The Times Open Letter & OGA Workshop